 Is there something fun, scary, tedious, adventurous, or overwhelming that you want or need to do but never had the time or opportunity?
 If you make it a priority this summer, it will be easier to break it into pieces and get it done.

-Maybe you’ve always wanted to take a trip by yourself, but you’re not quite sure how to get started.
+Maybe you’ve always wanted to take a trip by yourself, but you’re not quite sure how to get started, and the pandemic stopped you.
 Take a week to research it, be realistic and make a plan.

 The same is true with cleaning out the garage.
 Spend some time surveying the situation, divide it into sections, schedule one section per week, and it will be done in no time.